-- A. In use, design and entry, orient buildings towards corners. - B. Major entrances should be located at corners, but primary residential entrances can be located away from the corner to prevent congestion.
-C. Architectural features and detailing including towers, bays, and copulas at the corner are strongly encouraged.
+- A. In use, design and entry, orient buildings towards corners. - B. Major entrances should be located at corners, but primary residential entrances can be located away from the corner to prevent congestion. - C. Architectural features and detailing including towers, bays, and copulas at the corner are strongly encouraged.

-The design of corner buildings should relate to the civic significance of intersections.
-POLICY 3.2.6 Sidewalks abutting new developments should be constructed in accordance with locally appropriate guidelines based on established best practices in streetscape design.
-In dense neighborhoods such as the Mission, streets can provide important and valued additions to the open space network, offering pleasurable and enjoyable connections for people between larger open spaces.
+Sidewalks abutting new developments should be constructed in accordance with locally appropriate guidelines and street typologies as defined in the Better Streets Plan.

 San Francisco's Better Streets Plan will provide guidance on how to improve the overall urban design quality, aesthetic character, and ecological function of the city's streets while maintaining the safe and efficient use for all modes of transportation.
+Changes to sidewalks should adhere to those in the Better Streets Plan.

-POLICY 3.2.7 Strengthen the pedestrian network by extending alleyways to adjacent streets or alleyways wherever possible, or by providing new publicly accessible mid-block rights of way. - A. Developments on properties with 200 or more feet of street frontage on a block face longer than 400 feet should provide a minimum 20-foot-wide publicly accessible mid-block right of way and access easement for the entire depth of the property, connecting to existing streets or alleys. - B. Developments on properties with 200 feet or more, but less than 300 feet of street frontage should be encouraged to provide a minimum 20-foot wide publicly accessible easement where doing so would reconnect an alley with an adjacent street or another alley. - C. Developments on properties with 100 feet or more, but less than 200 feet of street frontage in the middle one-third of a block face longer than 400 feet where the adjacent property has the potential to do likewise, should be encouraged to provide a minimum 10-foot-wide publicly accessible mid-block right of way and access easement for the entire depth of the property, connecting to existing streets or alleys.
-POLICY 3.2.8 Recognize the distinctive Mission murals and expand the opportunities for new murals as well as other public art by providing space such as visible and publicly accessible walls in new construction adjacent to or near the murals to allow for these art traditions to thrive and continue, and by ensuring new construction does not obstruct, demolish, damage or otherwise diminish the Mission murals and other public art.
-POLICY 3.2.9 Preserve sunlight access to BART plazas.
+Strengthen the pedestrian network by extending alleyways to adjacent streets or alleyways wherever possible, or by providing new publicly accessible mid-block rights of way.

+- A. Developments on properties with 200 or more feet of street frontage on a block face longer than 400' should provide a minimum 20-foot-wide publicly accessible mid-block right of way and access easement for the entire depth of the property, connecting to existing streets or alleys. - B. Developments on properties with 200 feet or more, but less than 300 feet of street frontage should be encouraged to provide a minimum 20-foot wide publicly accessible easement where doing so would reconnect an alley with an adjacent street or another alley. - C. Developments on properties with 100 feet or more, but less than 200 feet of street frontage in the middle one-third of a block face longer than 400' where the adjacent property has the potential to do likewise, should be encouraged to provide a minimum 10-foot-wide publicly accessible mid-block right of way and access easement for the entire depth of the property, connecting to existing streets or alleys.